Managing SNMP

 To set the SNMP community string, which is a password used by a management application for accessing SNMP information, enter the snmp-server community command from config mode, as in the following example:

-Note: Even though the CLI has options for ro or read-only and rw or read-write types of community strings, currently DANZ Monitoring Fabric supports only the ro option.
+Note: Even though the CLI has options for ro or read-only and rw or read-write types of community strings, DANZ Monitoring Fabric supports only the ro option.

 controller-1(config)# snmp-server community ro <string>